 An ABA-Approved Online Law Degree Program

-- Become a part of Syracuse University, a world-class research university.
+- Experience the advantages of being part of Syracuse University, a world-class research university.

 - The College’s distinguished faculty design and teach JDinteractive courses.

-- JDi students have access to student programming and services, including academic counseling, tutors, study groups, bar exam preparation, and professional development.
+- JDi students have access to a broad range of student programming and support services, including academic counseling, tutoring, bar exam preparation, and professional development opportunities.

-- Online law school students are offered a full slate of career support services, including résumé review, mock interviews, and more.
+- Our Office of Career Services provides JDi students with a broad slate of career-support options, including résumé review, mock interviews, and more.